henrymchu/skyview/README.md

 ## Technologies Used
 - React.js

-- React Router (if routing is implemented)
+- React Router

-- CSS Modules/styled-components (depending on the styling approach)
+- CSS Modules/styled-components

-- Other libraries or tools used (e.g., Axios for HTTP requests, if applicable)
+- Axios and Highcharts

 ## Contributing
 While this project is primarily a portfolio piece and not intended for further development, feedback and suggestions are welcome.
 Feel free to fork the repository and submit pull requests.